awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `/ecs-agent.log`
 Default value on Linux: Null
 Default value on Windows: Null
-The path to output full debugging information to\.
+The path the variable specifies is within the container\.
+If you're running the agent via `ecs-init`, which is the default method when using the Amazon ECS\-optimized AMI, the in\-container path will be `/log` and `ecs-init` mounts that out to `/var/log/ecs/` on the host\.
+The logging level is controlled by `ECS_LOGLEVEL`\.
 If blank, no logs are recorded\.
 If this value is set, it logs at the debug level \(regardless of `ECS_LOGLEVEL`\) are written to that file\.

 `ECS_CHECKPOINT`
 Example values: `true` \| `false`